michelebusta/MCW-Microservices-Architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Developer edition.md

     ![In the API Management service pane, on the toolbar, the Developer portal button is circled.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image147.png "API Management service")

 2. In the Developer portal, expand the Administrator menu, and then select Profile.

     ![In the Contoso Events API Developer portal, the down-arrow next to Administrator is circled, and in its drop-down menu, Profile is circled.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image148.png "Developer portal")

 3. Select Show for the Primary Key of the Unlimited subscription to reveal it.

     ![In the Your Subscriptions section, for the Unlimited (default) subscription\'s Primary key, the Show button is circled.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image149.png "Your Subscriptions section")

 4. Save this key for next steps.

     ![The Unlimited (default) subscription\'s Primary key now displays, and is circled.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image150.png "Unlimited subscription's Primary key")

-5. You now have API Management application key you will need to configure the Function App settings.
+5. You now have the API Management application key you will need to configure the Function App settings.

 ### Task 3: Configure the Function App with the API Management key